2024

 HM Prison and Probation Service

-Concerns summary Prison staff failed to conduct meaningful ACCT observations and share critical risk information for at-risk prisoners.
+Concerns summary (AI summary) Prison staff failed to conduct meaningful ACCT observations and share critical risk information for at-risk prisoners.
 Furthermore, there was a failure to secure and retain accurate documentary evidence following a death in custody.

 All Responded